codesport/admin-panel/README.md

 The application's UX was inspired by [Amazon's/Wholefoods mobile app](https://www.amazon.com/alm/storefront??tag=7475725-20)

+The CSS used for the [action buttons] is from [Adventures In Tech Land](https://www.adventuresintechland.com/bootstrap-css-buttons-only/)

 As shown in Figure 18 below, the comments throughout this application's codebase reference specific Stackoverflow posts as well as other sources that were useful in building this application.

 ![Stage 4 - buildEditArray Method](src/images/stage-4-controller-build-edit-array.png "Stage 4 - buildEditArray Method")